ChrstphrHll/npc_gen/students/Shinare Bersa.md

 ---
 # Shinare Bersa
 ### Description
-- Tiefling Ranger from Aldercrown Empire
+- Tiefling Ranger from Shadesburry Initiative
 - 1st year Exploration student in Fiesn
 - long wavy auburn hair that's plain, Spring Green eyes, and Violet Red skin
 - Is Admirable and Invisible, and has Uncaring as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes